ronnierap/kreate-kube/doc/example-framework.md

 in 3 environments (`dev`, `acc` and `prd`) all managed by `kreate`

 Note: This framework is an example how to set up files, and can be changed in many aspects.
-Almost nothing of this framework is hard coded in `kreate-kube`,
+Almost nothing of this framework is hard coded in `kreate-kube`.
+Extra repo's or files can be added, or some complexity might be removed.

 Note: If you run the `kreate` the default is to kreate files for a certain `target`.
 The default target is `kustomize`, which is used in these examples but other targets